 In compliance with U.S. Department of Education (USDOE) rules, an institution offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
-To this end, SCCOnline would like to provide you with information on filing complaints with Spartanburg Community College, our accrediting agency, and with the appropriate state agencies.
+SCCOnline would like to provide you with information on filing complaints with Spartanburg Community College, our accrediting agency, and with the appropriate state agencies.

-SARA is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
+SARA is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of post-secondary distance education courses and programs.

-Participation is voluntary for institutions and open to all postsecondary institutions (for-profit and non-for-profit private and public) that are accredited by an association recognized by the U.S. Secretary of Education.
+Participation is voluntary for institutions and open to all postsecondary institutions (for-profit and not-for-profit private and public) that are accredited by an association recognized by the U.S. Secretary of Education.
 Participation in SARA allows institutions to offer distance education courses and programs to students in other SARA participating states without seeking state authorization.

 For more information on SARA, including an up-to-date list of SARA States and Institutions, visit NC-SARA.org.